Integrate Okta with Device Posture Provider

 - Save the configuration.

-You can create or modify device assurance policies to incorporate additional signals from your IdP due to its integration with the Device Posture Provider.
+You can create or modify device assurance policies to incorporate other signals from your IdP due to its integration with the Device Posture Provider.
 See Add a device assurance policy.

 This integration allows for more granular assurance conditions in your policy rules: